 Leigh McCarthy is a contemporary fine artist whose work raises questions about humans' interdependent relationship to nature.

 Currently, she is working on a project about the Arctic Circle.
-This October she joined a select group of artists and scientists for The Arctic Circle Autumn Art & Science Expedition.
-This unique residency takes place for three weeks aboard a Norwegian tall ship that embarks from Longyearbyen, Svalbard.
+October 2016 she joined a select group of artists and scientists for The Arctic Circle Autumn Art & Science Expedition.
+This unique residency took place aboard a Norwegian tall ship that embarked from Longyearbyen, Svalbard.

 McCarthy's art work has been exhibited at the Getty Center, Los Angeles; Centro Andaluz de Arte Contemporaneo, Sevilla; Torrance Art Museum, Torrance; the Institute of Contemporary Art, London and numerous other solo and group exhibitions.

 Her work is in the collections of the Allan Kaprow Estate, Los Angeles; The Getty Research Institute, Los Angeles; and the Wattis Institute for Contemporary Art, San Francisco.

 McCarthy's awards include the BlueCat Screenwriter's Competition, the Beck’s Prize in Film and Video Award, and Fox Searchlight Director's Lab.